Ecuadorian–Peruvian War: Zarumilla Offensive

 The Peruvian offensive against Ecuador began on July 23, being carried out by the newly formed Northern Army Detachment, headed by General Eloy G. Ureta with the purpose of pushing north into El Oro Province with the stated purpose of preventing more skirmishes along the disputed border.
 On that day, the 41st Peruvian Squadron took off from Tumbes to fulfill a mission, under the command of Lieutenant Commander Antonio Alberti and made up of Lieutenants Fernando Paraud, José A. Quiñones and Manuel Rivera, aboard their North American NA-50 or Toritos fighter planes.
 The mission consisted of bombing the Ecuadorian post of Quebrada Seca, where they had concentrated the bulk of their anti-aircraft artillery and placed machine guns.

 According to Peruvian accounts, instead of parachuting to safety, Quiñones chose to sacrifice himself by crashing his damaged aircraft onto the Ecuadorian position, rendering the battery out of action.
 This version of events has been subsequently called into question by Ecuadorian military authorities, who have stated that there were no anti-aircraft guns in the area.
 The other planes that made up Squadron 41 continued with their mission and carried out a subsequent attack, returning to Tumbes.

 On July 24, a battle between Peruvian and Ecuadorian troops took place in Chacras, where the latter set up a resistance against the Peruvians.
-Due to the constant Peruvian attacks, the defensive position eventually gave way and the post was overrun.
+Due to constant Peruvian attacks, the defensive position eventually gave way and the post was overrun.

-On July 23, Peruvian aircraft carried out a strategic bombing of the port city.
-On the next day, aircraft returned to attack the Aviso Atahualpa patrol boat, located in the docks of the city.
-The fact that the patrol boat was the target as well as the subsequent defense of it carried out by Ecuadorian troops prevented valuable explosives located nearby from being attacked and ignited.
+On July 23, Peruvian aircraft carried out strategic bombing of the port city.
+On the next day, aircraft returned to attack the Aviso Atahualpa patrol boat, located at the docks of the city.
+This patrol boat drew bomb targeting away from valuable explosives located nearby which could have been attacked and ignited.